abhi8893/advanced-python-working-with-databases/README.md

 7. Loading csv file (landon) into a database using `mysql-connector`+`sqlalchemy`+`pandas`
 8. Loading csv file (red30) challenge into a database using `mysql-connector`+`sqlalchemy`+`pandas`
 9. Loading csv file (red30) into a database using `pyscopg2`
+10. Inserting data into red30 sales table using `psycopg2`